Frequently Asked Questions

 The college chooses to accommodate 300 asylum seekers, or in other words the responsibility is completely shifted to COA?

-No. The municipality remains responsible for the proper functioning of the reception location within its municipal boundaries, and therefore works closely with COA.
-Tasks are divided: COA is responsible for implementation at the location (security, guidance, care), the municipality for matters such as safety in the neighborhood, supervision, coordination with local residents and planning decisions.
+No. The municipality remains responsible for the proper functioning of the reception center within its municipal boundaries and therefore works closely with the COA.
+Tasks are divided: the COA is responsible for implementation at the location (security, supervision, Health), while the municipality is responsible for matters such as safety in the neighborhood, supervision, coordination with local residents, and planning decisions.

 So what will be stipulated in the Administrative Agreement between the municipality and COA?